 Risk Management: The Board carries various forms of insurance, including, but not limited to general liability, automobile liability and comprehensive/collision, hazard and theft insurance on property and contents, and fidelity bonds.
-As of July 1, 2015, the board changed carriers and began participating with the Northeast Bergen County Insurance Fund (NESBIG), a pooled insurance group.
+The Board participates the Northeast Bergen County Insurance Fund (NESBIG), a pooled insurance group.